pablodecm/phd_thesis/src/103_chapter_3.md

-The actual procedure used for modelling the contribution for a given mixture component $j$ from data depend on the specifics of the process as well the details analysis considered, but often includes some re-weighting factor obtained from simulated observations or additional experimental observations with an orthogonal selection criterion.
+The actual procedure used for modelling the contribution for a given mixture component $j$ from data depend on the specifics of the process as well the details of the analysis, but often includes some re-weighting factor obtained from simulated observations or additional experimental observations with an orthogonal selection criterion.
 Such data-driven estimation techniques are often used for the background processes,